Find your toilet leak

 What if the water level stays the same?

-If this doesn't lower your water level, the float ball (B) may be waterlogged and needs replacing or the float ball assembly may need replacing.
-Some toilets do not have a float ball and the method for adjusting the water level may vary.
+If this doesn't lower your water level, the float (B) may be waterlogged and needs replacing or the float assembly may need replacing.
+Some have a float ball, other a float cup and the method for adjusting the water level varies.

 Remember to bring your old plumbing part to the store with you to ensure you get a matching acceptable replacement part.
 After replacing parts in your toilet, always repeat the toilet leak test with food colouring to ensure you have a good fit.